-Advances in radar and lidar technologies, which pass through clouds and yield more detailed imagery, are helping to further improve remote sensing capabilities and address some of the challenges of existing data.
-These 'active' remote sensing approaches supply their own energy, rather than relying on the sun's illumination, and sample the signal scattered back.
-These technologies are especially useful for detecting forest degradation and estimating biomass change (Gao et al., 2020; Dupuis et al., 2020), and may be especially well suited to forest monitoring in tropical regions.
-High quality open-source radar and lidar time series data for tropical countries has recently become available from the Advanced Land Observing Satellite missions, launched in 2006 and 2014; the Sentinel 1 satellites, launched in 2014; and NASA's Global Ecosystem Dynamics Investigation (GEDI), launched in 2018 (Tarazona et al., 2021).
+Advances in radar and lidar technologies, which pass through clouds and yield more detailed imagery, are helping to further improve remote-sensing capabilities and address some of the challenges of existing data.
+These active remote-sensing approaches supply their own energy, rather than relying on the sun's illumination, and sample the signal scattered back.
+These technologies are especially useful for detecting forest degradation and estimating biomass change (Dupuis et al. 2020, Gao et al. 2020), and they may be especially well suited to forest monitoring in tropical regions.
+High-quality open-source radar and lidar time series data for tropical countries have recently become available from the Advanced Land Observing Satellite missions, launched in 2006 and 2014; the Sentinel 1 satellites, launched in 2014; and NASA's Global Ecosystem Dynamics Investigation (GEDI), launched in 2018 (Tarazona et al. 2021).